Join forces with your cardiology heroes this summer!

 Anna Stromberg (Linkoping, Sweden)

-Anna Strömberg is a professor of nursing science at Linköping University, Sweden.
-The goal of Dr. Strömberg’s research is to develop interventions to support self-care in patients with cardiovascular disease with special focus on different eHealth tools for which she has received numerous national and international grants.
-Her research and clinical guidance has led to implementation of nurse-led heart failure clinics throughout Europe and the development of a nursing curriculum for European heart failure nurses.
+Anna Strömberg is a professor of nursing science and the vice provost for research and research education at the faculty of medicine and health sciences, Linköping University, Sweden.
+She is also a heart failure nurse specialist and was involved in setting up the first nurse-led clinic in Europe at Linköping university hospital in Sweden.
+The focus of Dr. Strömberg’s research is to develop interventions to support self-care in patients with cardiovascular disease and their family caregivers with special focus on different eHealth tools for which she has received numerous national and international grants.
+Her research and clinical guidance have led to implementation of nurse-led heart failure clinics throughout Europe and she was involved in the development of the nursing curriculum for European heart failure nurses.
 She has developed and evaluated computer-based educational materials for patients (e.g. been involved in the development and maintenance of www.heartfailurematters.org).
 Her research has contributed to international clinical guidelines and she has served on guideline committees for heart failure care.
-Dr. Strömberg has a long-standing commitment within the European Society of Cardiology and is also the co-editor of European Journal of Cardiovascular Nursing.
+Dr. Strömberg has a long-standing commitment within the European Society of Cardiology within both ACNAP and HFA and she was the co-editor of European Journal of Cardiovascular Nursing for many years.

 Irene Marthe Lang (Vienna, Austria)